6 Misconceptions About Breast AugmentationPosted on May 15, 2020

 6. Any Cosmetic Surgeon Can Perform Breast Augmentation

-When considering breast augmentation, you should look for a board-certified plastic surgeon.
+When considering breast augmentation, you should look for a plastic surgeon.
 To produce beautiful and natural-looking results, a plastic surgeon must have experience and demonstrated skill in performing the procedure and the aesthetic sense to guide the choice of size, shape, and placement of the implants.
 Review credentials, ask about experience, and look at before-and-after pictures when choosing a plastic surgeon.

 Learn More In a Personal Consultation